TheProjectsGuy/Learning_ROS/README.md

 ### About the contents

 The contents of this repository are organized as a *tree*.
-If one traverses in the mentioned order of links, then they shall cover the entire repository well (which is suited for beginners).
+If one traverses in the mentioned order of links, then they shall cover the entire repository well (which is suggested for beginners).
 However, if one is looking for something specific, they can straightaway search and explore randomly.

 This repository is actually a ROS Workspace which you can directly clone and build (more about these terms later).
 However, for beginners, it may be better to code and build everything on their own after understanding the material (rather than cloning, building and then running)